MatchX-GmbH/X2E-Reference-Sensor-FW/GPS_Tracker/README.md

 # Example GPS_Tracker

-This is an example GPS Tracker sensor that utilizes the LPWAN network (SubGHz and 2.4GHz).
+This is an example GPS Tracker sensor that utilizes the LPWAN network (subGHz and 2.4GHz).
 The project is completely open-source, allowing you to use it as a starting point for developing your custom sensor.
 With this example, you can easily track the device for a configurable period and measure the total distance traveled.
-The data is then transmitted using the LPWAN technology over either SubGHz or 2.4GHz frequencies.
+The data is then transmitted using the LPWAN technology over either subGHz or 2.4GHz frequencies.

 # Features